Inductive Subgraph Embedding for Link Prediction: Introduction

-In view of (1) the unsound expressiveness of link representations generated via ``node2link'' pattern and (2) the poor scalability of universal GRL techniques, an immediate question arises here: \emph{how can we design a universal and scalable representation learning framework for highly-expressive link representations?}
+Considering \emph{the limited expressiveness of link representations generated via the ``node2link'' pattern} and \emph{the scalability issues plaguing current universal link prediction methods based GRL}, a critical question emerges: \emph{how can a universal and scalable link representation learning framework be developed to facilitate link prediction?}

-Intuitively, links (interactions, relations) can reflect the correlation between nodes, and exploiting the key interaction patterns between node pairs can facilitate learning highly-expressive link representation.
-For two nodes of a link in graph, the message propagation between them can be achieved through both direct interaction (i.e., edge) or indirect ones (e.g., common neighbors, shortest paths), all of which can be contained in a subgraph surrounding this link.
-In this work, we study the ``subgraph2link'' pattern following the facts: (1) subgraph consisting of target link and their local neighborhood information (neighbors and their interactions) is informative and plays a critical role to provide structure contexts for link representation learning; (2) subgraph is actually the receptive field of center link, which is generally much smaller than the whole graph.